swstack/pybootstrap/README.md

 # pybootstrap.sh

-Use this script to bootstrap a python project with the following directory structure:
+This script works best with a project that looks like this:

 ```
 projectroot/
+    .gitignore
     README.md
     requirements.txt
     dev-requirements.txt